GYANTINC/gyant-ios-sdk/README.md

 ## Theme Configuration

-To allow a more seamless integration into existing apps the SDK supports custom themes.
-Currently, two themes are available: bot and provider.
-For each theme the following RGB colours could be customized:
+To allow a more seamless integration into existing apps, the SDK supports color customization.
+Currently, two different palletes are available: bot and provider.
+The bot palette is used during chat bot conversations while the provider will be loaded when the user is talking to a human (doctor, nurse, etc).

+For each palette the following RGB colors could be customized:

 <table>
   <tr>